ahoneybun/Install-Other-System76/Debian/install-base-devel.md

-# General packages to install:
+# Development packages to install:

 ```
 sudo apt install at pm-utils